 We turn around to see who is talking and learn about the two-sided mechanic of the collaboration (2).

-Now we have two elements added to the mechanic of collaboration (2) that concern Jules and Vincent in relation to one of the family members (that Jules and Vincent may not be aware of) where the learning is based on the stylish elements of a mechanic based on the dialogues.
+Now we have two elements added to the mechanic of collaboration (2) that concern Jules and Vincent in relation to one of the family members (that Jules and Vincent may not be aware of) where the learning is based on the stylistic elements of a mechanic based on the dialogues.
 None of the characters knows the 4 because the constructor lets the player do the 2 plus 2 and where the player, step by step, will learn about the gameplay (see the premise).

 The new shoe

-If drawing on an analogy between the teacher and the example of “Tarantino, Gilligan and Chen “Breaking Bad””, to understand the possibilities to create “new shoes”, it wasn’t the glove drenched in blood or the characters from Pulp Fiction that were “the new”.
+If drawing on an analogy between the teacher and the example of “Tarantino, Gilligan, and Chen “Breaking Bad””, to understand the possibilities to create “new shoes”, it wasn’t the glove drenched in blood or the characters from Pulp Fiction that were “the new”.
 Rather it was the new pattern that triggered the core cognitive activities to do the 2 plus 2 by the creation of a new meaning that the players could learn from by making assumptions and inferences how to handle the elements (and where we, later on, can add to the player´s learning how Vincent is losing his edge).

 But what is even more important to pay attention to, which can be hard to get a hold on if thinking in terms of that there is “no narrative” is how the learning goes hand in hand with our feelings/emotions.
-Since the narrative can give meaning to a context by triggering the core cognitive activities of learning, the plotting of an experience by putting something familiar in relation to the unfamiliar to involve also works as a regulator of the feelings.
-Once one gets someone to do the 2 plus 2, if the premise defines a feeling (as the example of the “Breaking Bad” game) to make the player feel uncertainty (while learning), the narrative can assist the stylish elements by making the familiar in relation to the unfamiliar into a certainty in relation to an uncertainty.
+Since the narrative can give meaning to a context by triggering the core cognitive activities of learning, the plotting of experience by putting something familiar in relation to the unfamiliar to involve also works as a regulator of the feelings.
+Once one gets someone to do the 2 plus 2, if the premise defines a feeling (as the example of the “Breaking Bad” game) to make the player feel uncertainty (while learning), the narrative can assist the stylistic elements by making the familiar in relation to the unfamiliar into a certainty in relation to an uncertainty.

-Since my goal/premise by pairing up Tarantino, Gilligan and Chen was to show how a dialogue could be given meaning beyond the story based games and where the “working for the meal” is driven by the plotting of the mechanics there are hundreds of different ways to create a feeling of uncertainty in an example as “Breaking Bad”.
+Since my goal/premise by pairing up Tarantino, Gilligan, and Chen was to show how a dialogue could be given meaning beyond the story-based games and where the “working for the meal” is driven by the plotting of the mechanics there are hundreds of different ways to create a feeling of uncertainty in an example as “Breaking Bad”.
 But what I hope for above all is that the 2 plus 2 but not 4 has opened up for the narrative as well as for everyone that works with narrative construction to come along to the ball to have fun from trying out the new dancing shoes.